Singapore, US reaffirm bilateral defence relations, agree to renew MOU

 He was also scheduled to call on Prime Minister Lee Hsien Loong at the Istana later on Friday.

-The visit comes after Singapore and China on Wednesday also agreed on an updated defence agreement that could see them increase the scale of existing military exercises.
+The visit comes after Singapore and China on Wednesday also agreed to update a defence agreement that could see them increase the scale of existing military exercises.

 The revised Agreement on Defence Exchanges and Security Cooperation is expected to be signed later this year.